LSanten/LSanten.github.io/_mms-md/ONTOLOGICAL-PRIMITIVES.md

 (McGilchrist 2021) - [[MCGILCHRIST2021-VID]]

-*Maybe one can say that we need to "meet" in all these domains to connect with each other fully*.
+*I have recently come to realize that connecting deeply with other humans tends to overlap with all three areas mentioned above.*.

 ![](media/cleanshot_2024-07-28-at-17-14-00@2x.png)